gregzee/transl8/telegramapi/README.md

 ![image](https://user-images.githubusercontent.com/38545800/156890408-bea8f6c4-d0bd-4f7e-8d94-21bbd62f74db.png)

-3. Select new bot and go through the botfathers workflow.
+3. Select a new bot and go through the botfathers workflow.
 4. Take note of the token the bot gave you <###>:<###>
 5. Set your webhook to your Telegram bot
 - If you are usine tines.io, your webhook action will provide you all the details.